ncatlab/nlab-content/pages/4018.md

 for any chosen representatives $f_1, \ldots, f_n$.
 Note that the well-definedness of the interpretations of functions and relations depends only on the filter axioms.

-That the ultrapower is a model of the theory is a consequence of Los's theorem.
+That the ultrapower is a model of the theory is a consequence of [[Los ultraproduct theorem|Los's theorem]].
 (Here one needs all of the ultrafilter conditions, in particular one needs condition 4 in order to accommodate satisfaction of formulas involving instances of negation.)

 ## Sheaf-theoretic interpretation